Shenghongzhong/founder-and-coder/README.md

 What does it even mean?
 Visually interesting can be anything.
 I cooked cauliflower chickpeas potatoes curry for my girfriend and she said it could've been better with a bit more salt but to me the level of saltness was about right.
 Persoanlly, I don't understand how colour works.

 I just realised that there are so many design elements you need to think about.
 Shape, font, line, layout.
 In combination

+- 31 Jan 2023

+I went to the in-person coding meetup and the mentor said it's up to me.

+- 7 Feb 2023 >> CSS Box Model

+I made a basic html layout, and yet I was stuck into next steps.
+The mentor told me to start to inspect the browser.
+He pointed out that my image was broken.
+He refreshed the knowledge about css selector and recommended me to read CSS box model.
+He used a metaphor of putting stuff into different boxes when printing a magzine.
+That is, layout and design.

+In CSS, box model is a tool for layout and design.
+The model contains 3 elements: margins, borders, padding and the actual content.
+In other word, it's a box to wrap around every HTML element.

+- Margin: think about the space between each html tag
+- Padding: think about the distance between the border of html tag and the actual content
+- Border: think about the line of wrapping around the actual content